 - chopped fresh cilantro, for garnish

-- cooked long grain or Jasmine rice
+- 4 cups cooked long grain or Jasmine rice

-- Plain Greek yogurt, for garnish (optional)
+- plain Greek yogurt, for garnish (optional)

 - Heat oil in a large nonstick skillet over MEDIUM-HIGH heat.
 Add onion, ginger, and garlic to pan; cook for several minutes or until softened, stirring occasionally.
 Stir in diced tomatoes and tomato sauce.
 Add garam masala, paprika, curry powder, cumin, salt, and crushed red pepper.
 Bring to a boil, reduce heat to LOW and simmer while you prepare the chicken.